How to Know When it’s Time to Hire (As a Solo Founder)

 - Robin C

-- 2 min read
+- 3 min read

 There is a specific kind of pride that comes with being a "team of one."
-You built this from the ground up, you know every corner of your operations, and you’ve mastered the art of the hustle.
+You built this from the ground up.
+You know every corner of your operations, and you’ve mastered the art of the hustle.
 But as your business grows, that pride can quickly turn into a prison.

-The transition from solo-entrepreneur to female entrepreneur leadership is one of the hardest shifts you’ll make.
+The transition from solo entrepreneur to female entrepreneur leadership is one of the hardest shifts you’ll make.
 The question isn't just "Can I afford to hire?" but rather, "Can I afford not to?"

 If you are currently the only one working in your business, here are five signs that your "solo" season has reached its capacity.